Islamists seek to extend gains in Egypt run-off vote

 "We hate being followers," Ghaffour told Reuters.
 "There might be a consensus but ... we will remain independent."

-Voting was slow in Cairo, Alexandria and Port Said, in contrast to the crowds at polling stations last week.
+Voting was slow in Cairo, Alexandria and Port Said, in contrast to the crowds at polling stations last week, when officials put turnout at 62 percent.

 The election committee listed first-round shortcomings such as polling stations opening late, ballots arriving late and campaigning at polling stations, but said these would not recur.